CruzOsuna/BMF/Processing/03_Segmentation/Scripts/readme.md

 Ensure that the correct paths are specified in `stardist_segmentation.py` scripts before execution.

-Select the script to use depending on the GPU you have available, if your GPU has more than 32 GB of VRAM use the `GPU_high-end` script, if it has less than 32 use the `GPU_mid-range`.

 ### Step 2: Execute the Segmentation Script
 ```bash